Diagnosing Problems in Pivotal Platform

 microboshcomponent is successfully installed.
 A successful MicroBOSH installation is required to install PAS and any products like databases and messaging services.

-Change directories to the BOSH installation log home by running:
+Navigate to the BOSH installation log home directory by running:

 You may want to begin by running a tail command on the

-If you are unable to resolve an issue by viewing configurations, exploring logs, or reviewing common problems, you can troubleshoot further by running BOSH diagnostic commands with the BOSH Command Line Interface (CLI).
+If you cannot resolve an issue by viewing configurations, exploring logs, or reviewing common problems, you can troubleshoot further by running BOSH diagnostic commands with the BOSH Command Line Interface (CLI).

 Note: Do not manually modify the deployment manifest.
-Ops Manager overwrites manual changes to this manifest.
+Pivotal Platform overwrites manual changes to this manifest.
 In addition, manually changing the manifest may cause future deployments to fail.

 To view the VMs in your Pivotal Platform deployment, follow the procedure specific to your IaaS.